TovCrowe/calories-follow/README.md

 ### Goals:

--Utilize a food API to search for and retrieve nutritional and calorie information for foods.
+- Utilize a food API to search for and retrieve nutritional and calorie information for foods.
--Create a calorie counter where users can add consumed foods and automatically calculate the total calories.
+- Create a calorie counter where users can add consumed foods and automatically calculate the total calories.
--Store calorie consumption data on a monthly basis.
+- Store calorie consumption data on a monthly basis.

-###Technical breakdown:
+### Technical breakdown:
 The project will use React as the web development framework, leveraging reusable components and efficient rendering.
 It will integrate a food API to obtain the necessary nutritional information for calorie tracking.
 For data storage, a cloud-based database like Firebase Firestore or MongoDB Atlas can be utilized to store the calorie consumption data on a monthly basis.
 This will allow users to have organized tracking of their calorie intake and access the data at any time.